 Capital adequacy and the use of regulatory capital are monitored by employing techniques based on the guidelines documented in the Bank Regulations and implemented by the SARB for supervisory purposes.
-The SARB uses the capital adequacy ratio of banks as a key supervisory tool.
-In terms of regulation, the Bank is able to consider different tiers of capital.
-The capital of the Bank consists almost entirely of Tier 1 capital.
+The SARB uses the capital adequacy ratio of banks as a key supervisory signal.
+Despite the regulations allowing the Bank to consider different tiers of capital, the capital of the Bank consists almost entirely of Tier 1 capital.
 Following the recapitalisation of the Bank in 2004, it has remained capitalised well beyond regulatory and internal requirements.

 Risk-weighted capital is allocated to the different business units in line with their assessed operational risk profile and targeted growth requirements.
 Capital to support the Bank's needs is currently generated by retained earnings and the surplus capital held.

 The approach to capital management has been further enhanced over the past year in line with Basel III, and will remain a focus area for the future.
 The Bank was largely unaffected by the new regulations, which impose tighter restrictions on the quality and type of capital that qualifies as Tier 1 capital and raised the minimum required regulatory capital.
-The Bank's capital still consists almost entirely of Tier 1 capital.

 The Bank complies with the provisions of section 46 of the Companies Act, whereby all dividends and distributions are authorised by the Board.
-The Board authorises a distribution after satisfying itself that the Bank will satisfy the solvency and liquidity test immediately after completing the distribution.
+The Board authorises a distribution after assuring itself that the Bank will fulfil the solvency and liquidity test immediately after completing the distribution.